BMCC Spring 2020

 Unit Two: A Bunch of Awesome Poems

-NOTE: I strongly advise stapling each individual packet together, and keeping all the packets in the same folder and bringing that folder to every class during the Poetry Unit (i.e., you should have a total of seven different stapled packets).
+NOTE: I strongly advise stapling each individual packet together, keeping all the packets in the same folder, and bringing that folder to every class during the Poetry Unit (i.e., you should have a total of seven different stapled packets).
 The poems are harder to put back in the right order if they get out of order than the stories are, and there have been far too many problems in the past with people missing individual poems or having the wrong packet with them on specific days.
+And please keep bringing all the packets we have already discussed with you to class for the entire Poetry Unit, because we will frequently want to refer back to them and/or because we might not finish a packet on a given day and need to continue with it next time.

 Unit Three: The Awesomest Thing Ever Written

-*I know the school calendar says the last day of classes is 5/18, but there's also a rule that I must convene class on the Final Exam day even if we are not having a Final Exam (it's a funding thing).
-Because we have a Final Paper instead of a Final Exam, but still have to meet on 5/21, that day is just another class (but the Final Paper won't be due until the end of Finals Week).
+*I know the school calendar says 5/17 is the Final Exam, but we're not having a Final Exam.
+However, there's a rule that I must convene class on the Final Exam day even if we are not having a Final Exam (it's a funding thing).
+Because we have a Final Paper instead of a Final Exam, but still have to meet on 5/17, that day is just another class (but the Final Paper won't be due until the very end of Finals time).

 * * *